 I wanted to share this post with you and a bit of small news.
 I love my desserts.
 I think desserts are the bees knees and I would eat them all day every day if my waistline would let me.
-Unfortunately, my waistline hates me, so I gotta eat healthy most of the time.
-And I like to think I make a lot of yummy healthy foods from time to time.
+Unfortunately, my waistline hates me, so I gotta eat healthy most…of the time.
+And I like to think I make a lot of yummy healthy foods.
 At least that’s what daughter tells me.
 The thing is, that “health” stuff doesn’t really belong on this blog.
 No way, no how!
 Sure, I’ve posted a few healthy savory dishes around here, but I don’t want anyone getting confused about what I am all about.
 I don’t want my cakes to hear about my salads.
 Treachery!

-It’s got garlicy roasted Brussels sprouts that are a little crispy and totally addictive (I will eat the roasted sprout leaves as a snack at all possible times.
-They are kind of like kale chips, but you know, not), plus tricolor quinoa that I love just because of the colors, and the shredded chicken which soaks up all that delicious flavor.
+It’s got garlicy roasted brussels sprouts that are crispy and totally addictive (I will eat the roasted sprout leaves as a snack at all possible times.
+They are kind of like kale chips, but you know, not), plus tricolor quinoa that I love just because of its vibrancy, and the shredded chicken which soaks up all that delicious flavor.
 And the seeds and dried fruit.
 This is my perfect autumn salad.

 - 12 large Brussels sprouts

 - 1 - 2 cloves garlic (I like mine extra garlicy and use 3 -4)

 - ½ cup (60-70 g) mixed sunflower seeds, pepitas, dried cranberries, golden raisins, almonds